-Succulents are low maintenance.
+Succulents are low-maintenance.
 Succulents require less watering and little to no pruning.

 Succulents come in a variety of sizes, shapes, and colors.
 This includes tiny plants in small pots that can easily find a home on a desk.

 Succulents are easier for greenhouses and stores to sell.
 Since they can last a very long time without water, they can sit on a truck for days, making transportation easier.
 In addition, many succulents are small, allowing growers to ship large numbers with lower freight costs.
 Some can even be packed in plastic bags and shipped across the country.
-They can also be stored at the garden center much longer and last longer.
+They can also be stored at the garden center for much longer and last longer.

 Source: ambius.com